 Causes:

-- Fouled or clogged pre-filters or membranes
+- Dirty or blocked pre-filters or membranes

-- Faulty high-pressure pump
+- A bad high-pressure pump

 Solutions:

-- Replace sediment and carbon pre-filters regularly
+- Change sediment and carbon pre-filters regularly.

 Read More: 8 Benefits of Installing a Home Water Filtration System